Leaders need to identify the Telltale Signs of Zombie-ism

 Once the zombie has had an opportunity to vent his or her feelings, discuss with them how they can be contributing members of the organization and what it will take to achieve that goal.
 You should take “baby steps” in converting the zombie.
 Identify a goal that is achievable and one that can be pursued in an individual manner without having to engage in group behavior.
 The ultimate goal is to re-integrate the zombie to a workplace group.

 Once the zombie has proven he or she can be reformed, then it is time to experiment with a limited group involvement.
 Before so doing, speak with the members of the group and guide them on how best to interact with the zombie.
 You have gained valuable experience working with the zombie and no doubt are better prepared to advise others who may encounter zombie-like behavior at some point in time.

 As zombies become comfortable with their new identity, the final step is to set a specific objective for the workplace group and establish a reward for achieving that goal.
 At this point, zombies can be positively influenced by those in the group and have learned to trust them.
 This is when you will have the most success in converting a zombie to being a productive member of that group.

 Leaders may not be able to cure zombies of their disease but may be able to neutralize their antagonistic behavior.
 What if everything goes south during the conversion process?
 Of course, the simple solution is to fire the zombie.
 However, that may lead to a request from a future employer for information about the worker’s work ethic.
 Be careful.
 You don’t want your actions to come back and bite you at a later date.

-Blog posted by Steven Mintz, aka Ethics Sage, on August 28, 2014.
-Dr. Mintz is a professor in the Orfalea College of Business at Cal Poly, San Luis Obispo.
-He also blogs at www:ethicssage.com.
+Blog posted by Steven Mintz, aka Ethics Sage, on October 2, 2014.
+Dr. Mintz is a professor in the Orfalea College of Business at Cal Poly San Luis Obispo.
+He also blogs at: www.ethicssage.com.